michahell/pinbored-nwjs/README.md

 Additional to the MIT license it is important that you know and understand the following:

 *all requests performed by the application to the Pinboard API are sequences of consecutive, single operation REST requests and are not transactions with rollback history like in SQL transactions.
-They are 'destructive operations' by nature (that means no undo!
-Future versions might support custom undo history and functionality if so desired)*
+They are 'destructive operations' by nature (that means no undo).
+Future versions might support custom undo history and functionality.

 Roadmap
 =======